fitchtech/azure-devops/docs/steps/test/visualStudioTest.md

   type: number
   default: 1

-- name: dotNetProjects # Optional param, nested into dotNetProjects param of dotNetTests steps.
+- name: projects # Optional param, nested into projects param of dotNetTests steps.
 Can be Visual Studio solution (*.sln) or dotNet projects (*.csproj) to restore for multiple tests.
   type: string
   default: ''